ruyrybeyro/chrootvpn/README.md

 Tiago Teles @ttmx - Contributions for Arch Linux

-This script downloads the Mobile Access Portal Agent (CShell) and SSL Network Extender (SNX) installation scripts from the firewall/VPN we intend to connect to, and installs them in a chrooted environment.
+This script downloads the Mobile Access Portal Agent (CShell) and the SSL Network Extender (SNX) CheckPoint installation scripts from the firewall/VPN we intend to connect to, and installs them in a chrooted environment.

-Being SNX still a 32-bits binary together with the multiples issues of satisfying cshell_install.sh requirements, a chroot is used in order to not to corrupt (so much) the Linux desktop of the user, and yet still tricking snx / cshell_install.sh into "believing" all the requirements are satisfied; e.g. both SNX and CShell behave on odd ways ; furthermore, Fedora and others already deprecated 32-bit packages necessary for SNX ; the chroot is built to counter some of those behaviours and provide a more secure setup.
+Being SNX still a 32-bits binary together with the multiples issues of satisfying cshell_install.sh requirements, a chroot is used in order to not to corrupt (so much) the Linux user desktop, and yet still tricking snx / cshell_install.sh into "believing" all the requirements are satisfied; e.g. both SNX and CShell behave on odd ways ; furthermore, Fedora and others already deprecated 32-bit packages necessary for SNX ; the chroot setup is built to counter some of those behaviours and provide a more secure setup.

 Whilst the script supports several Linux distributions as the host OS, it still uses Debian 11 for the chroot "light container".

 CShell CheckPoint Java agent needs Java (already in the chroot) and X11 desktop rights.
 The binary SNX VPN client needs a 32-bits environment.
 The SNX binary, the CShell agent/daemon (and Java) install and run under chrooted  Debian.
-The Linux host runs firefox (or other browser).
+The Linux host runs Firefox (or another browser).

 resolv.conf, VPN IP address, routes and X11 "rights" "bleed" from the chroot directories and kernel shared with the host to the host Linux OS.

 The Mobile Access Portal Agent, unlike the ordinary cshell_install.sh official setup, runs with its own non-privileged user which is different than the logged in user.
 In addition, instead of adding the localhost self-signed Agent certificate to a user personal profile as the official setup does, this script install a server-wide global Firefox policy file instead when possible.
-Notably when Firefox is a snap, or the distribution already has a default policy file, a new policy won't be installed.
+Notably when Firefox is a snap, or the distribution already has a default Firefox policy file, a new policy won't be installed.

-As long the version of the Debian/RedHat/SUSE/Arch distribution is not at the EOL stage, chances are very high the script will run sucessfully.
-Void, Gentoo, Slackware, Deepin and KaOS variants are not so throughly tested.
+As long the version of the Debian/RedHat/SUSE/Arch distribution is not at the EOL stage, chances are very high the script will run successfully.
+Void, Gentoo, Slackware, Deepin and KaOS variants are not so thoroughly tested.
 Have a look near the end of this document, for the more than 110 recent versions/distributions successfully tested.

 INSTRUCTIONS
 ============